BTankut/SleepyStrories/progress.md

 The application requires the following environment variables:
 - `DALLE_API_KEY` - OpenAI API key for DALL-E image generation
 - `GEMINI_API_KEY` - Google API key for Gemini text generation
-- Google Cloud credentials for Text-to-Speech service
+- `GOOGLE_APPLICATION_CREDENTIALS` - Absolute path to Google Cloud service account credentials JSON file

+All these values must be stored in a `.env` file which is included in the `.gitignore` to prevent exposing sensitive information.
+Use the provided `.env.example` file as a template.

 ## Next Steps